zwgirl/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 ![Elastic Beanstalk Base Configuration](images/EBUploadYourCode.png)

-- On the Source Code Origin section click the `Choose file` button with the `Local File` radio button selected and upload the file you dowloaded previously (metabase-aws-eb.zip):
+- On the Source Code Origin section click the `Choose file` button with the `Local File` radio button selected and upload the file you dowloaded on the very beginning of this guide (metabase-aws-eb.zip):

 ![Elastic Beanstalk Base Configuration](images/EBUploadZipFile.png)